CP1401/Practicals/prac_06/README.md

 No, because what if the score were 84.1?
 That should be a D, but your code would make it an HD!
 This is where bugs come from :(
 Our [strong recommendation](https://github.com/CP1404/Starter/wiki/Programming-Patterns#boundary-conditions)
-is that you always use the values in the question**.
+is that you always use the values in the question.
 In this case, use 50, 85, etc. not 49, 49.9, or whatever.
 This will help prevent mistakes.

-Write a function that takes a subject total score and returns the corresponding JCU grade.
+**Write a function that takes a subject total score and returns the corresponding JCU grade.**

-**Check**: Are you getting used to this kind of wording?
+**Self-check**: Are you getting used to this kind of wording?
 If the function **"takes"** a score, it means you must pass it into the function as a **parameter**.
 If the function **"returns"** a grade, it means you don't print it, you... `return` it.